-The deliverables for this study will be documented in the ATR reports and include Excel data.
+The deliverables for this study will be documented on the SJRRP public Web site as part of the annual reporting update and include Excel data.
 Updates to flow scheduling group depend on future coordination.

 5.8 Point of Contact

 Tracy Vermeyen/Reclamation